 The Human Capital & Compensation Committee is also responsible for reviewing and assessing potential risk arising from the Company's compensation policies and practices.
 Each year, in conjunction with its independent compensation consultant and management, the Human Capital & Compensation Committee conducts a risk assessment of the Company's compensation policies and practices to ascertain any potential material risks that may be created by the policies and practices.
-In fiscal 2021, the Human Capital & Compensation Committee considered the findings of the risk assessment and concluded that the Company's compensation programs and practices are aligned with the interests of our shareholders, appropriately reward pay for performance, and do not promote excessive or imprudent risk-taking.
+In fiscal 2022, the Human Capital & Compensation Committee considered the findings of the risk assessment and concluded that the Company's compensation programs and practices are aligned with the interests of our shareholders, appropriately reward pay for performance, and do not promote excessive or imprudent risk-taking.

 The Human Capital & Compensation Committee has the authority to retain the services of compensation consultants to provide it with recommendations, advice and information on various compensation matters, including the Company's compensation of the CEO, the Company's other executive officers and independent Directors.
-During fiscal 2021, the Human Capital & Compensation Committee determined to conduct a search for its independent compensation consultant and invited a number of consulting firms, including its then current consultant, Semler Brossy Consulting Group, LLC ("Semler Brossy"), to submit a proposal to act as the Committee's consulting firm on a going forward basis.
-Following consideration of proposals and interviews of candidates, the Committee selected Frederic W. Cook & Co. ("FW Cook") as its new independent compensation consultant.
-In that capacity, FW Cook advises the Human Capital & Compensation Committee with respect to the Company's compensation policies and practices, the design and implementation of executive compensation plans and programs, and such other matters as the Human Capital & Compensation Committee may direct.
+Acting in the capacity of an independent compensation consultant, Frederic W. Cook & Co. ("FW Cook") advises the Human Capital & Compensation Committee with respect to the Company's compensation policies and practices, the design and implementation of executive compensation plans and programs, and such other matters as the Human Capital & Compensation Committee may direct.
 FW Cook provides the Human Capital & Compensation Committee with benchmarking data concerning the compensation paid to senior executives and independent directors by companies in the Company's peer group and the retail industry.
 FW Cook works directly with the Human Capital & Compensation Committee and its Chair, and meets with the Committee in executive sessions.
 FW Cook does not provide any services to the Company.
 The Human Capital & Compensation Committee has determined that FW Cook is independent and does not have any conflict of interest in its dealings with the Human Capital & Compensation Committee.
 The Human Capital & Compensation Committee made this determination, in part, by reviewing and considering the factors set out by the applicable rules and regulations of the SEC and NASDAQ covering independence, conflicts of interest and compensation advisors.